Spring Registration: PhD and MD/PhD

 International Students: Please visit the ISSO site for additional information.

-Completion of Graduate Study: All students in graduate study in the Division of Graduate Medical Sciences must register continuously each semester prior to completion of their degree.
+Completion of Graduate Study: All students in graduate study in Graduate Medical Sciences must register continuously each semester prior to completion of their degree.
 All final documents, including the dissertation, must be submitted during the last registered semester according to the deadlines on the graduation calendar, and will not be accepted unless all other coursework and requirements of the specific degree have been completed.